aritang/aritang.github.io/content/posts/just_like_magic.md

 draft: false
 cover:
     image: new_plan/magic.jpeg
-summary: So I took a Sunday afternoon, sat down at Peet's Coffee and get the job down...
+summary: So I took a Sunday afternoon, sat down at Peet's Coffee and got the job done...
 It's a heuristic, and heuristics are meant to be developed in a magical afternoon.
 ---

 Ariana Grande mentioned in one of her recent interviews (part of the Yours Truly 10th-anniversary Q&A sessions) that recording Yours Truly took her three years: